caelanseablaze/pws-team-d-hackathon-2026/README.md

 - Elements resize responsively on various screen sizes.
 This includes the header elements, the map section, and the creatures page.
 - Pixel art and graphics, with shading!

-Artificial intelligence was used in the debugging of this program.
-However, all art, concept, and writing was done by a human.
 ---

 Made by: